Skip to main content

 Is Collusion a Crime?

-This is a rather benign example of collusion which, based on its Latin roots, literally means "playing together."
-But the term collusion means different things in different contexts, often referring to illegal or at least unethical acts committed by two or more individuals.
-The term typically is used to describe certain illegal acts, but is collusion itself a crime?
+This is a benign example of colluding with someone.
+Based on its Latin roots, collusion means "playing together."
+But the term collusion means different things in different contexts.
+It often refers to illegal or at least unethical acts committed by two or more individuals.
+The media may use the term to describe certain illegal acts, but is collusion itself a crime?

 Collusion: Definitions and Meanings

-Merriam-Webster's Dictionary defines collusion as "secret cooperation for an illegal or dishonest purpose," but Webster's New World College Dictionary calls it "a secret agreement for fraudulent or illegal purpose; conspiracy."
+Merriam-Webster's Dictionary defines collusion as "secret cooperation for an illegal or dishonest purpose."
 According to Black's Law Dictionary, collusion is "a deceitful agreement or compact between two or more persons, for the one party to bring an action against the other for some evil purpose, as to defraud a third party of his right."

-We know that collusion has a few different definitions and that "collusion" is not an actual criminal charge, but when are acts that can be characterized as collusion considered crimes?
-Even though collusion is not a legal term of art, quite a few offenses are characterized by collusive acts and may require special counsel.
-Similarly, the simple act of lying is not itself a crime, but it becomes a crime in specific situations, like when lies are told under oath (perjury) or to gain something of value (fraud).
+We know that collusion has a few different definitions and is not an actual criminal charge.
+So, when are acts that appear collusive considered crimes?
+Even though collusion is not a crime itself, there are criminal offenses characterized by collusive acts.
+For example, the act of lying is not itself a crime.
+Yet, it may become a crime in specific situations.
+When someone tells lies under oath, you have the basis for the crime of perjury.
+Likewise, when someone lies to gain something of value, you may be looking at the crime of fraud.

-The following are examples of situations where acts of collusion amount to crimes:
+The following are examples of situations where collusion may amount to crimes.

 Conspiracy

-The legal definition of conspiracy, which is a criminal charge, perhaps most closely mirrors the various definitions of collusion.
-The term is defined as "an agreement between two or more people to commit an act prohibited by law or to commit a lawful act by means prohibited by law."
-Common crimes can include obstruction of justice, election interference, criminal conspiracy, and other synonymous terms.
+The legal definition of conspiracy, a criminal charge, closely mirrors the concept of collusion to a crime.
+A conspiracy is "an agreement between two or more people to commit an act prohibited by law or a lawful act by means prohibited by law."
+Conspiracy, like a criminal attempt or solicitation, is a preparatory crime.
+It is often a preliminary step in committing a target offense.

-The underlying crime is not as important as the intent to commit a crime and acts taken to plan for the crime.
-For instance, you and your co-conspirators can be charged with conspiracy to rob a bank even if the robbery is never actually attempted, which can result in a federal crime.
-Conspiracy theories are when people believe in actions or theories that may or may not be true.
+The success of the underlying crime is less critical than the intent to commit the crime and the acts taken to plan the crime.
+For instance, you and your co-conspirators can face conspiracy charges to rob a bank even if the robbery never happens.
+To conspire to rob a bank is a state and federal crime.

 Treason

 To commit treason is to "levy war against" the United States, "adhere to its enemies," or give its enemies "aid and comfort."
-This doesn't necessarily require an act of collusion, since an individual may choose to commit treason on their own, but traitors often work directly (or "collude") with the enemy.
+There may not be an act of collusion since an individual may choose to commit treason alone.
+Yet, traitors often work directly (or collude) with the enemy.

 Racketeering

-Racketeering activity is broadly defined under federal law, including such crimes as murder, kidnapping, gambling, robbery, bribery, and extortion.
-The "racket," therefore, is much larger than any one of the specific crimes or operations it may encompass.
+Racketeering under federal law includes crimes such as murder, kidnapping, gambling, robbery, bribery, and extortion.
+The racket is much larger than any specific crimes or operations it may encompass.

 Price-Fixing and Market Manipulation

-Federal and state governments have antitrust laws in place to thwart actions that would restrain trade or create an unfair advantage in the marketplace.
-Antitrust laws often are invoked when large companies merge and squeeze out other, smaller competitors.
-But since competition generally results in lower prices and thus benefits consumers, large companies may be tempted to collude together instead by agreeing not to go below a certain price point.
-This illegal activity is called "price-fixing."
+Federal and state governments have antitrust laws to thwart actions that would restrain trade.
+Efforts to manipulate the market can create an unfair advantage for one business.
+Violations of antitrust laws can happen when large companies merge.
+These actions may squeeze out other, smaller competitors.
+Competition generally results in lower prices and thus benefits consumers.
+Large companies may collude by agreeing not to exceed a certain price point.
+Investigators call such illegal activity "price-fixing."

 Is Your Collusion a Crime?
 A Criminal Defense Attorney Can Help